 It’s Overly Pricey

 Because compliance training needs to be thorough and high-quality you really can’t compromise on any of the costs.
-There’s a good chance that you’ll need to send your eLearning course back for a number of revision rounds before it’s up to the standards that you expect.
-If this happens costs can quite easily spiral out of control and you may end up going way over budget trying to develop the course properly.
+There’s a good chance that you’ll need to send your eLearning course back for a number of revision rounds before it’s up to your expectations.
+If this happens costs can easily go out of control and you may end up going way over budget trying to develop the course properly.